kyee-rs/unihook/readme.md

 4. Open `https://api.telegram.org/bot{BOT_TOKEN}/setWebhook?url={DEPLOY_URL}/bot/{BOT_TOKEN}` to set the webhook.
 Replace `{BOT_TOKEN}` with your bot token and `{DEPLOY_URL}` with the URL of your deploy.
 5. You're done!
 You can now use UniHook.

+> ⚠ WARNING: If you are using Deno Deploy, you must use the Prisma Data Proxy.
+It's because edge limits query execution time.
+You can find more information about the Prisma Data Proxy [here](https://www.prisma.io/docs/data-platform/data-proxy/use-data-proxy).

 ## 👏 Credits

 - [grammY](https://grammy.dev) - The framework used to create UniHook.